 It makes sense that it is more cost effective to send instrumentation out for maintenance based on number of uses, rather than sending items out on a schedule, whether maintenance is due or not.
 Combining the CensiMark solution with the CensiTrac system allows the software to track the number of times an individual instrument goes through the reprocessing loop.
 By alerting staff assembling trays when maintenance is due on an individual asset based on actual usage, facilities are able to reduce annual maintenance costs.

-Ability to Link Specific Instruments to a Patient Case
+Link Specific Instruments to a Patient Case

 CensiMark Professional Service